skiffos/SkiffOS/configs/valve/deck/README.md

 ## Startup

 You can connect to the deck via SSH, see the SkiffOS readme for more info.

-If core/holoiso is enabled, on first startup, the deck will download a ~4GB Docker image containing Holoiso and the SteamOS components.

-This will take some time.
-Once complete, you will see the Steam UI appear.

-Note that you will need to have added a valid wifi configuration for the deck to have internet access before it can download the Holoiso image.

 ## Overwriting SteamOS on NVME Drive